mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2017-10-09: Bumped minimum server version to 2.6 and removed references to older versions in spec and tests.
 * 2017-10-09: Prohibit empty insertMany() and bulkWrite() operations.
 * 2017-10-09: Split UpdateOptions and ReplaceOptions.
 Since replaceOne() previously used UpdateOptions, this may have BC implications for drivers using option classes.
 * 2017-10-05: Removed useCursor option from AggregateOptions.